CUBRID/cubrid-testtools/doc/shell_guide.md

 ```
 ### Excluded List
 The cases in the excluded list will not be run in the test.
-If the case will block the test (eg. it hangs in regression test and the issue will not be fixed recently), we should add the case to the excluded list.
+If the case will block the test (e.g., it hangs in regression test and the issue will not be fixed recently), we should add the case to the excluded list.
 For shell test, we have two excluded list files:
 ```
 shell/config/daily_regression_test_excluded_list_linux.conf
 shell/config/daily_regression_test_excluded_list_windows.conf